Growth of Future Generations

 After entering the House for Youth, Geo was struck by deep sadness and anxiety.
 He endured sleepless nights and started talking about revenge for the death of his father and ending his own life.
 He was diagnosed with post-traumatic stress disorder (PTSD).
 This was due to the death of his grandmother and living in a detention facility for more than two years in addition to witnessing the death of his father at the hands of the police.

 Geo was provided counseling with a psychological care professional and medication prescribed by a psychiatrist at the House for Youth.
 He now speaks with a positive outlook on his life.
 He has become able to solve problems without using violence.
 It is possible to see major changes in him.
 He has patience and displays leadership skills.
-He is now waiting on the results of an assessment on his uncle’s ability to take custody of him.
-This is the final requirement necessary for a release order by the court.

 Bob (alias)